 Does an Illinois Small Estate Affidavit form need to be notarized to be valid?

-Before 2015, the Illinois Small Estate Affidavit form did not need to be notarized to be valid.
-However, under the new 2015 Small Estate Affidavit form, the document now needs to be notarized to be a valid Small Estate Affidavit.
+Since 2015, the Illinois Small Estate Affidavit form needs to be notarized to be a valid Affidavit.

 Our Services with Illinois Small Estate Affidavits